Part 1- IHC Humanitarian Organizations and Commercial Companies (FZLLC) Common Regulations

 Extraordinary General Meeting: any meeting of FZLLC Shareholders, other than the Annual General Meeting.

 Free Zone: the geographical area comprising the International Humanitarian City.

-FZLLC: the Commercial Company incorporated, registered and licensed in the Free Zone.
+FZLLC: Commercial Company incorporated, registered and licensed in the Free Zone.

 Governmental Organization: an organization affiliated with a country’s government and which contributes to, or participates in, cooperation projects, education, training or other humanitarian or progressive activities.

-Humanitarian Organization: the Branch of Local, International, Governmental, Non-Governmental or Non-Profit Organization licensed in the Free Zone; or an Organization, Agency, Program or Fund of the United Nations operating from the Free Zone.
+Humanitarian Organization: the branch of local organization, International Organization, Governmental Organization, Non-Governmental Organization or Non-Profit Organization licensed in the Free Zone; or an organization, agency, programme or fund of the United Nations operating from the Free Zone.

-Humanitarian Applicant: Non-governmental, Governmental, International Non-Profit Organization, wishing to establish a branch in the Free Zone.
+Humanitarian Applicant: the branch of local organization, International Organization, Governmental Organization, Non-Governmental Organization or Non-Profit Organization wishing to establish a branch in the Free Zone.
 Once licensed, the Humanitarian Applicant shall hereinafter be referred to as Humanitarian Organization.